 Teaching your dog to come to you when called is an essential part of proper dog training.
 Often called a "recall," coming when called is one of the most important basic dog commands you can teach your dog.
 Training your dog the recall cue can help you keep him under control while allowing him some off-leash freedom.
 Once this cue is mastered, you can protect him from a potentially dangerous situation by calling him to you.
 You can teach a recall to a young puppy as soon as he learns his name.

 Training your dog to come when called is fairly simple, but it takes some dogs longer than others to learn.
 Your dog's ability to learn the recall command largely depends on his attention span and vulnerability to distraction.
 It's important that you work on training regularly and use valuable rewards.
 Plan to train your dog in short training sessions (5-15 minutes) at least three times a week or as much as twice daily.
 In the beginning, use a favorite toy or your dog's favorite training treats.
 Start in an area with minimal distractions at a time when your dog is most likely to focus on you.
 If using treats, hold training sessions when your dog is hungry.

 - Start indoors at the end of your dog’s six-foot leash.

 - Hold up a toy or treat, then say his name followed by “come” in a clear, excited tone.

-- If necessary, make movements such as tapping your knees and stepping backwards.
+- If necessary, make movements such as tapping your knees and stepping backward.

 - As soon as your dog comes to you, give him the reward, then praise him lavishly (but try not to cause overexcitement).

 - Repeat 5 to 6 times, gradually moving to different areas of your home, including outdoors.

 - As your dog improves, move to areas with more distractions.

 - Gradually increase the distance between you and your dog.
 You may wish to use a long lead (10 feet or more).